“He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love,”

 “and conveyed us into the kingdom of the Son of His love”

 The phrase “the kingdom of the Son of His love” is unique in the New Testament.
-The normal expression relates the kingdom to the Father.
-This is not the millennial kingdom of Christ but the kingdom which the Father has entrusted to him until his millennial kingdom.
+The usual expression relates the kingdom to the Father.
+This domain is not the millennial kingdom of Christ but the kingdom which the Father has entrusted to him until his millennial kingdom.
 In the end, Jesus will give the kingdom to the Father in any case (1 Cor 15:24-28).

 Many of us labor under the delusion that no one loves us.
 That is because we have not come to the understanding that God loves us unconditionally, just as we are.
+We hold the same status quo as Jesus does before him.

 We need to know how rich we are before we know what kind of accommodations we can afford.

 Why should we drive a Chevrolet when we can afford a Cadillac?
 If we do not know what we are worth, we live below God’s provisions for us.
 We assume that all cars drive like a Chevy.
 We live our Christian life on a bumpy road rather than on the smooth road of God’s grace.
 Once we ride a Cadillac, we know the difference.
-Once we live in grace, we will know the difference.
+Once we live in grace, we will see the difference.
 We will think that they repaired all the roads!